DAISY Engraving Guidelines

 The resulting files will mostly be no different from the original print scores (unless noted below), but the file itself will now be correctly encoded to enable accurate and effective conversion into accessible formats.

-This document has three sections, everyone should read the General Guidance, plus the specific section about the notation editor they’re using:
+Everyone should read the General Guidelines, plus the specific Guidelines about the notation editor they’re using:

 How we can help